ecresp1el/organoid-roi-tool/cellpose_organoid/README.md

 `<base>/analysis_results/<analysis>/whole_organoid_analysis/analysis_pipeline/`
 with the same per-channel CSVs and summary figures used elsewhere in the project, plus per-group masked-intensity panels (WT and KO) so you can visually inspect the pixels each mask captures.
+Combined WT vs KO panels use the WT intensity distribution (1st–99th percentile) to set the shared color scale, making between-group changes obvious.

 ---